kodadot/developers/docs/README.md

 ## Contests and other incentive programs
 - There is always some contest!
 Our incentive to motivate fellow KodaHeadz is there because we want to grow as community.
 Everyone here, has a chance to contribute, without a single knowledge of code.
-- Find out more information at [Contests and other incentive programs page]()
+- Find out more information at [Contests and other incentive programs](contests_programs.md)
 - [Gif-memes contest]()
 - [Bug bounty program]()